gctools-outilsgc/aurora-website/src/docs/en/component/colour.md

 ### Aurora Borealis

-The colour palette used for the Government of Canada's Open, Accessible Digital Workspace (GCTools).
+The colour palette used for the Government of Canada's Open and Accessible Digital Workspace (GCTools).

 Hex codes :